lowepowerlab/protocols/tomato_seed_bulking.md

 ## Bleach seed
 *Necessary for seed sources outside our lab that could come in with TMV, Clavibacter, or another seed-coat pathogen*

-1. Incubate 5-10 tomato seeds in 50% commercial bleach (2.7% sodium hypochlorite) for 90 min.
+1. Incubate 5-10 tomato seeds in 50% commercial bleach (2.7% sodium hypochlorite) for 90 min (in 1.5 ml tubes)
     * *Note: this will degrade the seed coat (removing pathogens), but leave very fragile endosperms.
 Avoid squishing with your fingers*
 1. Rinse the seeds well by pouring them through a fine mesh strainer (e.g. tea ball) and rinsing in a gentle stream of tap water.
 1. Return fragile seeds to 1 ml water in 1.5 ml tube and sow ~immediately.